-CE Health offers a variety of fieldwork, lab and clinical experiences to students in many of our programs.
-Any program that contains a clinical experience, fieldwork, practicum or lab experience that is held in a hospital or elsewhere in the community will require that the student complete preclinical clearances (HTLH 10223).
-Please see below for Frequently Asked Questions regarding fieldwork courses and preclinical requirements for Continuing Education Students.
+Continuing Education (CE) Health offers a variety of fieldwork, lab and clinical experiences to students in many of our programs.
+Any program that contains a clinical experience, fieldwork, practicum or lab experience that is held in a hospital or elsewhere in the community will require that the student complete preclinical clearances (HLTH10223).
+Please see below for Frequently Asked Questions regarding fieldwork courses and preclinical requirements for Continuing Education students.

 General Clinical Q&A

 Q. How do I know if my program has a clinical experience?

 A. The clinical experience course will be listed in the Program of Studies in the Continuing Education Catalogue or on the Program of Studies tab on the program webpage.
 Clinicals are typically the last course listed in a Program of Studies as they must be completed after all other courses in the program.

 A. Many programs within CE Health have clinical experiences.
 These fieldwork courses allow you to apply the skills and knowledge you have acquired from the theory classes you have taken for your certificate in a hands-on experience in a hospital/laboratory/other healthcare setting.

 Q.What is the difference between a Lab and a Clinical?

 A. Labs are set on a predetermined date, and at a predetermined time and location.
 Clinicals take place in a variety of hospital settings and at varying times and schedules.
 For labs, you will not need to submit a clinical request form, but you WILL still need to complete required health clearances through HLTH10223.